marecotec/dsmtools/README.md

 The tools are loosely grouped into the following:

 * Data Tools
-  * Tools for downloading, organising and extracting spatial data.
+  * Tools for downloading, organising, extracting and converting spatial data.

 * Deep-sea SDM Tools
   * Specific tools for working with vertically gridded datasets, at least three (xy, z(depth)) but sometimes four dimensional (xy, z(depth) and t(time)).